bytecod3/Mealy-PCB/README.md

 ### Mealy PCB
+### Introduction
+PCBs and Schematics for Mealy self-balancing robot: https://github.com/bytecod3/Mealy

-Find the schematics and PCB for the Mealy self-balancing robot control board in the ```Mealy``` folder.
+Find the schematics and PCBs for robot control board in the ```Mealy``` folder.

 ### Usage
 The board has been designed using Altium designer.